 So Samuel lay down until morning.
 Then he opened the doors of the house of the LORD But Samuel was afraid to tell the vision to Eli.1 Samuel 3:15(NASB)

-Samuel was probably in his teens when God called him in the night.
+Samuel was probably in his teens when God called to him in the night.
 The lamp of God had not yet gone out in the Temple and three times the Lord called out to the boy, before Eli realised that it must be the Lord Who was calling him in the night.
-Eli had become 'spiritually impaired', and did not realise it was God Who was calling the boy so persistently, but finally he instructed Samuel to return to his bed and answer.. "speak Lord, Your servant is listening".
+Eli had become 'spiritually impaired' and did not realise it was God Who was calling the boy so persistently, but finally he instructed Samuel to return to his bed and answer, "speak Lord, Your servant is listening."

-This must have been a shock for Samuel, who had lived his entire life in the House of the Lord, with Eli and his sons.
-He has grown up with the old priest, ever since Hannah, his mother, fulfilled her oath to the Lord, that she would give her son back to Him all the days of his life, if the Lord would graciously reverse her barrenness and give her the joy of bearing a son.
+This must have been a shock for Samuel who had lived his entire life in the House of the Lord with Eli and his sons.
+He had grown up with the old priest ever since Hannah his mother, fulfilled her oath to the Lord, that she would give her son back to Him all the days of his life, if the Lord would graciously reverse her barrenness and give her the joy of bearing a son.

 The Lord told Samuel that He had already warned Eli that He was about to judge his house for the iniquitous behaviour of his wicked sons, because he refused to rebuke them for their profane acts.
 The ungodly behaviour of Eli's children had disgraced the holy office of the priesthood, but despite the earlier warnings of judgement from the Lord, the old man did not discipline his unruly sons.

-After his night vision Samuel carried out his various duties in the House of God.
-He opened up the door into the holy place and probably put oil in the lamp of God, which "had not yet gone out".
-This was well before Solomon's magnificent Temple was built, and would probably refer to a more permanent structure than the wilderness tabernacle, which would have been erected in Shiloh, during the times of the judges.
+After his night vision, Samuel carried out his various duties in the House of God.
+He opened up the door into the holy place and probably put oil in the lamp of God, which 'had not yet gone out'.
+This was well before Solomon's magnificent Temple was built, but would probably refer to a more permanent structure than the wilderness tabernacle, which would have been erected in Shiloh during the times of the judges.

-The 'door' of the house of the Lord, would probably refer to the great curtain into the courtyard, but the revelation Samuel had received caused him great distress, and he was fearful of having to tell Eli all the Lord had said about him about the forthcoming judgement on his household and family.
+The 'door' of the house of the Lord would probably refer to the great curtain into the courtyard, but the revelation Samuel had received caused him great distress, and he was fearful of having to tell Eli all the Lord had said to him about the forthcoming judgement on his household and family.

-In this brief passage we see a young man who had learned about the Lord from His mother's knee, and no doubt Hannah continued to pray for her firstborn son, whom she gave back to the Lord.
-We see in Samuel a young man who honoured his elders, fulfilled his daily duties, was obedient to Eli's instructions and attentive to God's call on his life.
+In this brief passage, we see a young man who had learned about the Lord from His mother's knee, and no doubt Hannah continued to pray for her firstborn son whom she had given back to the Lord.
+We see in Samuel a young man who honoured his elders, fulfilled his daily duties, was obedient to Eli's instructions, and attentive to God's call on his life.

 Hushed was the evening hymn,